Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/quickstart-confluent-cloud/README.md

-# Confluent Cloud QuickStart
+# Confluent Cloud Quickstart

-In this section, we illustrate a variant of the [Confluent Platform QuickStart](../quickstart-confluent-platform/) that involves using _Confluent Cloud_ Kafka brokers, which is a serverless cloud solution that does not require installing and managing a local Kafka broker.
+In this section, we illustrate a variant of the [Confluent Platform Quickstart](../quickstart-confluent-platform/) that involves using _Confluent Cloud_ Kafka brokers, which is a serverless cloud solution that does not require installing and managing a local Kafka broker.

 To run this quickstart, you need an active Confluent Cloud account.
 Please refer to the [Deployment](/examples/vendors/confluent/README.md#deployment) section of the Confluent README file for the requirements and how to properly configure your environment.